-The agency includes and monitors sustainability-related freight mobility performance measures (e.g. truck delay, travel time reliability, other national, state, or regional freight goals) in planning documents.
-Other examples of performance measures can be found in NCHRP Report 708: A Guidebook for Sustainability Performance Measurement for Transportation Agencies1.
+The agency includes and monitors sustainability-related freight mobility performance measures (e.g. truck delay, travel time reliability, other national or state freight goals) in planning documents.
+Other examples of performance measures can be found in NCHRP Report 708: A Guidebook for Sustainability Performance Measurement for Transportation Agencies.